mario1084/blog/_posts/2025-09-10-fin_bigquery.md

-The dataset that I will use is public and accessible through Google BigQuery, called eCommerce, is rich in tables that contain inventories, kpis and other financial data typically needed for decision-making making.
+The dataset that I will use is public and accessible through Google BigQuery, called eCommerce, is rich in tables that contain inventories, KPIs and other financial data typically needed for decision-making making.

 ### 2.1) Install Google Cloud CLI

-The first step is to install the Google Cloud CLI, I am installing it with Blunted Python and Beta Commands, and skipping the Cloud Tools for PowerShell that I do not need at the moment.
+The first step is to install the Google Cloud CLI, I am installing it with Blunted Python and Beta Commands, and skipping the Cloud Tools for PowerShell that I do not currently need.

 ![](https://github.com/Wario84/blog/raw/main/assets/imgs/google_cli_1.png?raw=true)<!-- -->

-After installation, the Google Shell will open and it will require authentication with a Google Account.
+After installation, the Google Shell will open, and it will require authentication with a Google Account.

 ![](https://github.com/Wario84/blog/raw/main/assets/imgs/google_cli_2.png?raw=true)<!-- -->